Why Every Decision Starts to Feel Harder Than It Used To

 In most cases, that’s not what’s happening.

-What’s actually changed is the weight attached to the decision.
+What has changed is the weight attached to the decision.

 Why decisions carry more weight over time